josephrmartinez/mktute/README.md

 3. Close the terminal you used to run `ollama run llama3` **but keep the Ollama application running**.

 4. Run `mktute` and select "LOCAL - Ollama Llama 3" when prompted to select an AI provider.
 When you load the model for the first time, it may take a few seconds to start up.
 Please keep in mind that local interference performance is highly dependent on your machine's capabilities.
 You can run llama3 on a consumer grade laptop, but inference may be slow.
-In some cases, the

 When using a local model, the output will print to stdout **and** be saved in a markdown file in the current working directory.